hallorant/bigmit/cocousb/README.md

-# CoCoUSB - Running your COCO from a USB powerstrip
+# CoCo USB Power Mod - Running your COCO from a USB powerstrip

 This modification can be useful if your power supply is bad.
 However, my primary motivation was how hot my CoCo 2 ran.
 This modification changes your